Kornflex28/scrapsy/README.md

 | `electric_available`   | number of electric bicycle (blue) available at this time at this station |

-This table is used together whith `stations.json`
+This table is used together whith `stations.csv`

 | station_code | name | latitude | longitude | capacity | is_installed | is_renting | is_returning | town |